Weldmicheal/ttm4175/a1/eclipse.md

 ![Console with Output for Hello World](images/console-hello-world.png)

-We have just created and started our fist Java application!
+We have just created and started our first Java application!